Chevrotain/chevrotain/packages/website/docs/tutorial/step3b_adding_actions_embedded.md

 }
 ```

-Failing to disabled the CST creation would cause the Parser to return a CST of the grammar rule
+Failing to disable CST creation would cause the Parser to return a CST of the grammar rule
-we invoked instead of of the expected output structure we will be creating (an AST).
+we invoked instead of the expected output structure we will be creating (an AST).

 ## Simple Example

-Lets inspect a simple contrived example:
+Let's inspect a simple contrived example:

 ```javascript
 $.RULE("topRule", () => {